 “Mirror worlds,” materialised

 In 1963, when the Arecibo Observatory came online, it was a different world.
 One of the first supercomputers, the Atlas, began operations at the University of Manchester with a memory capacity of about 96 kilobytes.
 The first scientific papers, let alone the actual hardware for networked computing, were still four years distant.
-Today, digital twin technology is the outgrowth of these pioneering efforts.
+Today, digital twinning is the outgrowth of these pioneering efforts.

 As businesses and manufacturers emerge from the global pandemic, outthinking and outmanoeuvring the competition begins with adopting innovative solutions destined to speed time to decision, distribute better data faster and share that information with all project stakeholders anywhere in the world, entirely remote.